GovindLohar9109/intern_phase0_documentation/docs/use_case/functional.md

 - Displays all courses a user has added.
 - Allows viewing documentation.

-### Feedback Section
-- Users can provide feedback for the courses they enrolled in.

-### 2.4 Search to MyCourses
+### Search to My Courses
-- User Can search specific MyCourse on the basis of Course Name(Index)
+- User Can search specific My Course on the basis of Course Name(Index)

 ## 3. User Role: Admin